sirithcam/spree-testing/README.md

 `Capybara.page.driver.browser.manage.window.resize_to(1240, 1400)`

 **BROWSER** - Google Chrome browser is the most popular browser right now.
-And developers on real app repositorium uses headless chrome browser in their test cases.
+And developers on real app repository uses headless Chrome browser on their test cases.
 But this value is the most flexible one as it depends on each project.